TChang25/COOL/documentation/docs/Documentation/Backend API/DeviceAPI.md

 ### Background Information

 The device objects have three parts to them, an ID, a status, and a type.
 The ID is there so that the system can differentiate between each device, it is the only unique part of each device.
-Conversely status is used to determine whether the device can be loaded out, isn’t able to be loaned out, or already loaned out.
+Conversely status is used to determine whether the device can be loaned out, isn’t able to be loaned out, or already loaned out.
 And type is used to describe what the device is, but unlike ID can be the same as any other device and is not used outside of information.
 Users will not directly be able to affect any of these, with ID and type being locked behind the system not for them to touch, the only one they will be able to affect indirectly is status, being able to change the status of them by withdrawing or returning.

 The main interactions will be done through a GUI, it will feature all devices in the device database, detailing their ID, status, and type.
 The actions users can take change depending on the status of the device.